mstksg/inCode/copy/entries/singletons-1.md

 One use case of phantom type parameters is to prohibit certain functions on different types of values and let you be more descriptive with how your functions work together (like in [safe-money][]).
-A particularly common use case of phantom type parameters is to tag data as "sanitized" or "unsanitized" (`UserString 'Santitized` type vs. `UserString 'Unsanitized`) or paths as absolute or relative (`Path 'Absolute` vs. `Path 'Relative`).
+One "hello world" use case of phantom type parameters is to tag data as "sanitized" or "unsanitized" (`UserString 'Santitized` type vs. `UserString 'Unsanitized`) or paths as absolute or relative (`Path 'Absolute` vs. `Path 'Relative`).
 For a simple example, let's check out a simple DSL for a type-safe door: